 This search only covers field values, and not field names.
 For example, to filter blocked connections, enter the value "block" in the search field, instead of "action=block".
-For source or destination countries, use the country code (example: fr, en, us...).
+For source or destination countries, use the country code (e.g.: fr, en, us, etc.).

-(field for entering the To create the search, enter text in the field or drag and drop the value from a result search value) field.
+(field for entering the search, enter text in the field or drag and drop the value from a result field.
 The name of an object can also be dragged and dropped directly into this field from the Network objects module.